troy-lamerton/editor-for-quest/README.md

 - Climb: down
 ```

-Climbs the nearest Ladder, Stair* or Trapdoor.
+Climbs the nearest Ladder, "Stair*" or Trapdoor.

 ### Equip